 While we often hear, “I wish I had done this years ago,” the decision to move to an assisted living community is often difficult and the source of conflict within families.
-Regency’s Vice President of Business Development compared the feelings about the process to those that a high school senior has about going away to college.
+Riverwood Senior Living’s Vice President of Business Development compared the feelings about the process to those that a high school senior has about going away to college.
 The move to an assisted living community is a new experience and with it can come an anxious, sometimes homesick emotion.

 It can often be a challenge for seniors to leave the comforts and independence of home in favor of an assisted living community.
 However, it is important to encourage the move before accidents or declining health force a decision.
 For seniors with early Alzheimer’s disease or dementia, the process can be more difficult in times of chaos.

 Honest communication and expressing concerns openly will allow seniors to be more present in the choice and future residence.
 Including seniors in selecting an assisted living community ensures that they will find a place with the comforts of home.
 Additionally, it is important to consider factors such as location, activities, services and atmosphere when selecting a community.